PabloCorso/eol-decentralized-cup/README.md

 The new potential problem is that the number of kuskis that finishes is not directly taken into account anymore in the equation.
 Previously we had only PRs, 1 kuski 1 time.
 Now there could be only 1 kuski playing the level, and make hundreds of times.
 Although multiple kuskis playing level A could easily outpace the number of finishes against a single kuski playing another level B.

-Comparison of number if finishes and ranking per average time in level:
+Comparison of number of finishes and ranking per average time in level:
 <table>
   <thead><tr>
     <th>Average time</th>